shaoxc/qepy/README.md

  - Support hybrid functionals in embedding/iterative way.

 ## Bugs
+ - GCC

+	Due to clib of the qe-6.5, the version of gcc should <10.0.

+ - Gfortran

+	For mpif90 still can work with gfortran>=10.0, but will has error:

+	+ *Type mismatch between actual argument...*

+	Try to add `-fallow-argument-mismatch` to the variable `FFLAGS`.
+For some versions of the MacOS, maybe also need add `-mmacosx-version-min=10.14` to the `FFLAGS`.

  - Intel Compiler

 	If you met any problems like the following, please try latest Intel compiler or GNU compiler.